-When purchasing a business in California, it is important for buyers to do their due diligence.
+When buying a business in California, it is important for buyers to do their due diligence.
 Failing to do so can lead to many problems down the road.
 Here are a few things to consider:

 - Review the governing documents of the entity that currently owns the business.
 If it is owned by a LLC, review the operating agreement.
 If it is owned by a corporation, review the corporate bylaws and shareholders agreement.
 If a partnership owns the business, review the partnership agreement.
 Doing this will help you spot any possible red flags.
 A business attorney from Beverly Hills Law Corp., PC can help you review and interpret these often complex documents.